-- (5) Supervised entities shall submit the information required by the FIN-FSA for the assessment of ML/TF risks under the RA-reporting framework valid at the time on the RA-reporting template available in the Jakelu distribution service.55 - (6) Supervised entities shall submit the information referred to in paragraph 5 to the FIN-FSA on an annual basis by 28 February.
+- (5) Supervised entities shall submit the information required by the FIN-FSA for the assessment of ML/TF risks under the RA-reporting framework valid at the time. - (6) Supervised entities shall submit the information referred to in paragraph 5 to the FIN-FSA on an annual basis by 28 February. - 11.1 Guidelines on the submission of supervisory information